Skip Navigation

 Photos © Jeffrey Totaro

-When tasked with a c.1832 brick row house that enjoyed stints as a private home, a restaurant, and a corner store, the kYd team edited out incongruous details from renovations past and provided the homeowners with a clean, modern aesthetic and unified spaces that flow naturally from one to another.
-In addition to architecture and interior design, kYd specified all of the furnishings and lighting.
+When tasked with a c.1832 brick row house that enjoyed stints as a private home, a restaurant, and a corner store, k YODER design edited out incongruous details from past renovations and introduced a clean, modern aesthetic with unified spaces that flow naturally from one to another.
+In addition to architecture and interior design, k YODER design specified all furnishings and lighting.
 A mix of classic modern items from Knoll and Minima combine with vintage pieces by Eames, Turner, Saarinen, and Platner.
+The project reflects a thoughtful approach to residential architecture within a Philadelphia urban context.

 On the second floor, new translucent bedroom doors and glass partition windows transfer light from the skylit stair into the redesigned primary suite.
 Reimagining a walk-in closet as a walk-through dressing closet makes the suite feel visually larger while adding functionality.
 A coffee station, desk/vanity, and custom built-in cabinetry lend a sophisticated feel.
 The new primary bath contains a concealed laundry as well as a generous spa shower, soaking tub, and dual vanity.